SRUM: Fine-Grained Self-Rewarding for Unified Multimodal Models: SRUM: Self-Rewarding for Unified Multimodal Models

 Second, to ensure the model's output conforms to the desired overall structure and to prevent reward hacking, we introduce a reference constraint term, $\mathcal{L}_{\text{ref}}$.
 This term acts as a regularizer, penalizing the squared $\ell_2$ distance to the target velocity of the artifact-free latent $x_0^{\text{gt}}$:

 The final training objective is a weighted sum of these two losses, balanced by a hyperparameter $\lambda_{\text{c}}$.
-This composite design enables targeted local refinement while maintaining global coherence, effectively translating the understanding module's assessments into generative improvements without distorting the overall output distribution from base model:
+This is the complete objective used by SRUM; no hidden online reward loss or evaluator update is applied.
+The composite design enables targeted local refinement while maintaining global coherence: